medcomdk/dk-medcom-xds-metadata/input/pagecontent/index.md

 # Terminology for XDS Metadata
 Codes represented in the ValueSets comes from more CodeSystems, which are represented below.
-For each coded element in the DocumentReference profil, a ValueSet is included.
+For each coded element in the DocumentReference profile, a ValueSet is included.
 This ValueSet can either be general, e.g. HealthCareFacilityTypeCode, for all DocumentReferences or specific for the individual standard, e.g. formatcode.

 > Note: This IG is a FHIR representation of the [ValueSets in provided here for the IHE-XDS standard](https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/).
 The Excel document is currently the valid representation of the allowed codes.